 16-Year old Developmental Team

 Baseball Sask will also form a 16-year-old Developmental Team.
 The goal of this team is to prepare players for next year's Baseball Canada Cup and also the next Canada Games Team.
-Players selected for this team will be evaluated at the above Midget Selects Camps.

 Bantam ID Development